WalletConnect-Labs/walletconnect-v2-client/README.md

-# WalletConnect v2.x.x
+# WalletConnect Javascript Client

-Open protocol for connecting Wallets to Dapps - https://walletconnect.org

-## License

-LGPL-3.0
+Javascript Server for connecting with WalletConnect protocol

+**[ARCHIVED]** This repository has been migrated to [walletconnect-v2-monorepo](https://github.com/WalletConnect-Labs/walletconnect-v2-monorepo)